 What is a night terror?

-There are so many social, emotional and psychological reasons that can cause nightmares in children.
+There are so many social, emotional and psychological reasons that can cause nightmares and night terrors in children.
 Here is a checklist that can tell you why your child may be having a nightmare.

 - Starting preschool or moving to a new school.